Joe-Neville/tss-acn-lab/README.md

     > **It is important to ensure you type the role names as shown.
 The role name string must match the string sent in the RADIUS VSA from ClearPass.
 In this lab, we use the role names 'Employee' and 'Contractor'.**

-9. In the Assign Permissions pane, the permissions are built from the point of view of the role in question, this is the *source role*.
+9. In the *Assign Permissions* pane, the permissions are built from the point of view of the role in question, this is the *source role*.
 The table is built to allow you to build combinations of permit and deny between the source role, and any active *Destination roles*, which are listed in the left-most column.
-10. We only have one role at present, and we want Employees to speak to Employees, so check both boxes and hit **Assign**.
+10. We only have one role at present, and we want Employee to speak to Employee, so check both boxes and hit **Assign**.

      ![task-4-3](/images/Task4-3.png)